google/WebFundamentals/src/site/layouts/rwd-fundamentals/index.markdown

 ---
 layout: article
 title: "Responsive Web Design Basics"
-description: "Much of the web isn't optimized for those multi-screen experiences.
+description: "Much of the web isn't optimized for those multi-device experiences.
 Learn the
              fundamentals to get your site working on mobile, desktop or anything else with a screen."
 introduction: "The use of mobile devices to surf the web is growing at an astronomical pace,
               but unfortunately much of the web isn't optimized for those mobile devices.
 Mobile